 Family vacations in Georgia don't have to be the same old ho-hum experience you've had in other places.
 There are many fantastic vacation destinations to choose from.
 Georgia has everything, from mountains flowing with cool, trout-filled streams to pristine Golden Isles basking in the sun to Big City cultural experiences.
-But one destination – Jekyll Island – sits at the top of my list as my “favorite family vacation spot” in Georgia.
+But one destination – Jekyll Island – sits at the top of the list as my “favorite family vacation spot” in Georgia.

 Jekyll Island gleams like a jewel in its Golden Isle setting off the Georgia coast.
 Here, there's everything you could want in a family vacation destination - sun, sand and surf; sports; wildlife and nature; boating; sightseeing tours; history.
 There's only one thing missing - you and your family!

 No need to put it off any longer.
 Pack a bag (pack light, you'll spend most of your time in T-shirts, shorts and sandals), grab a map, jump in the car, and head out.
 It's easy to get here overland from almost anywhere.